Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Introduction

 \subsection{Paper Organization}

-The remainder of this paper is organized as follows.
-In Section~\ref{sec: model}, we discuss the system model and we formulate our blind 2D super-resolution recovery problem using the atomic norm framework.
-In Section~\ref{sec: recovery cind}, we present the main theorem of the paper which provides the sufficient conditions to the exact recovery of the unknowns and we discuss its associated assumptions.
-In Section~\ref{sec: solution sec}, we study the dual formulation of our recovery problem we propose an SDP relaxation for it to acquire its solution.
-Moreover, we show how the unknowns can be retrieved from the solution of the dual problem.
-Section~\ref{sec: results} is dedicated for validating the performance of the proposed framework using extensive numerical simulations.
-In Section~\ref{sec: polynomial}, we provide a detailed proof of the main theorem presented in Section~\ref{sec: recovery cind}.
-Finally, concluding remarks and outlines about future work directions are given in Section~\ref{sec: conc}.
+In Section~\ref{sec: model}, we discuss the system model, and we formulate our blind 2D super-resolution recovery problem.
+In Section~\ref{sec: recovery cind}, we present the main theorem of the paper, which provides sufficient conditions for the exact recovery of the unknowns, and we discuss its associated assumptions.
+In Section~\ref{sec: solution sec}, we study the dual formulation of our recovery problem, and we propose an SDP relaxation for it.
+Moreover, we show how the unknowns can be retrieved from the solution of the dual.
+Section~\ref{sec: results} is dedicated to validate the performance of our framework using extensive simulations.
+In Section~\ref{sec: polynomial}, we provide the proof of the theorem in Section~\ref{sec: recovery cind}.
+Concluding remarks and future work directions are given in Section~\ref{sec: conc}.